etcd-io/etcd/Documentation/authentication.md

 etcd before 2.1 was a completely open system; anyone with access to the API could change keys.
 In order to preserve backward compatibility and upgradability, this feature is off by default.

-For a full discussion of the RESTful API, see [the authentication API documentation](auth_api.md)
+For a full discussion of the RESTful API, see [the authentication API documentation][auth-api]

 ## Special Users and Roles